jlfabi25/node-test-app/README.md

 # todo-apps
-Test application based on the https://github.com/IBM-Bluemix/todo-apps application.

-As part of my SNHU IT697 class I am attemping to write the application with the same functionality using express and jade.
+Test application used as part of my SNHU IT697 class for CD testing.

 ## Prerequisites
 - Node: 4.4.x (Current LTS - Install from https://nodejs.org/en/)